ycsin/Project-Deep-Clean/README.md

 - Flash and voilà

 ## Feedback
 I need your input so that this list can be as complete as possible.
-If anything other than the removed ones breaks unexpectedly, please check/provide `logcat | grep <some app>`so that we can find out whats wrong.
+If anything other than the removed ones breaks unexpectedly, please check/provide `logcat | grep <some app>`so that we can find out what's wrong.
 You can do so via XDA thread or submit commits or fork this source and submit a pull request.

 ## Credit
 - [SoLdieR9312](https://forum.xda-developers.com/member.php?u=4860093 "SoLdieR9312") for his OREO BETA6 Debloat script template.